rmetzler/NoSQL-for-Dependable-Systems/README.md

 ## Cassandra 0.6.3

-Cassandra is a column oriented distributed database system.
-It was created by Facebook and is maintained by the Apache Foundation.
+Cassandra is a column oriented distributed database system written in Java.
+It was created by Facebook and donated to the Apache Foundation.
 Cassandra is released under the Apache License 2.0.

-The architecture is inspired by Amazon's Dynamo and the Google BigTable.
+Cassandra's architecture is inspired by Amazon's Dynamo and the Google BigTable.

-Cassandra is a column oriented distributed database system written in Java.
-Those columns need to be configured before the Cassandra node launches.
-Thus Cassandra is not schema less like one may expect from the term nosql.
+When developing applications with Cassandra the developer need to configure the collumns before Cassandra can be started.
+Thus Cassandra is not schema less like one may expect from the term NoSQL.
 Once configured you can search and order the documents by these columns.

 More information about Cassandra may be found at the official website at
 <http://cassandra.apache.org/> or at the wiki at